 Fit the paddle attachment on to the mixer.
 When the browned butter has cooled completely, add it to the egg mixture along with the brown sugar.
 Mix everything together on medium speed just until combined, approximately 15 seconds.
 Add the flour mixture and mix on low speed just until almost combined (small areas with dry flour are ok).
 Add the chopped chocolate or chocolate chips and continue to mix on low speed for an additional 15 seconds, or just until the dough comes together.

-Transfer the dough to an airtight container and refrigerate overnight, or up to three days later.
+Transfer the dough to an airtight container and refrigerate for at least 3 hours to overnight

 When ready to bake, preheat oven to 325 degrees F. Position the racks on upper and lower middle positions.
 Line two baking sheets with parchment paper and use a 1-ounce cookie scoop or spoon (approximately 2-3 tablespoons of dough in total per cookie) to carefully scoop cookie dough on to prepared sheets.